A Case for Partitioned Bloom Filters: Weak spots in the domain

 \subsection{Per-element false positive analysis}

 Consider a specific element $e$ of the domain, having $d$ different bit positions resulting from the $k$ independent hash functions, where $d \leq k$.
-We want to know the average false positive rate $F_s(n, m, k, d)$ when $e$ is tested against standard Bloom filters of size $m$ where a set of $n$ elements not containing $e$ was inserted.
+We want to know the average FPR $F_s(n, m, k, d)$ when $e$ is tested against standard Bloom filters of size $m$ where a set of $n$ elements not containing $e$ was inserted.